-Complete applications are to be submitted by the second Monday of the month prior to the Board meeting.
-If the MCD office is closed on a day which 310 applications must be turned in, the application will be accepted the next day.
+Complete applications are to be submitted by the first Tuesday of the month by 3:00 pm prior to the Board meeting.

-2nd Monday of the Month: 310 applications & violations due to the MCD office
+1st Tuesday of the Month: 310 applications & violations due to the MCD office by 3:00 PM.

 Note: The permit review process may take up to 60 days.